All Apologies: Remix

 "[The quieter songs on In Utero] came out really good, and Steve Albini's recording technique really served those songs well; you can really hear the ambience in those songs.
 It was perfect for them.
 But for "All Apologies" and "Heart-Shaped Box" we needed more.
 My main complaint was that the vocals weren't loud enough.
 In every Albini mix I've ever heard, the vocals are always too quiet.
 That's just the way he likes things, and he's a real difficult person to persuade otherwise.
 I mean, he was trying to mix each tune within an hour, which is just not how the songs work.
 It was fine for a few songs, but not all of them.
 You should be able to do a few different mixes and pick the best."

 The two songs were remixed by Scott Litt, chosen due to his work with American rock band R.E.M., in May 1993 at Bad Animals in Seattle, Washington.
-A third song, "Pennyroyal Tea," was remixed by Litt in November 1993, in preparation for its release as a single.
+A third song, "Pennyroyal Tea", was remixed by Litt in November 1993 in preparation for its release as a single.
 Novoselic defended the band's decision to remix "All Apologies" and "Heart-Shaped Box" by calling them "gateways" to the more abrasive sound of the rest of the album, and that once listeners played the record they would discover "this aggressive wild sound, a true alternative record".

-According to Nirvana manager Danny Goldberg in his 2019 Cobain biography Serving the Servant, Cobain was "euphoric" after hearing Litt's mix of "All Apologies," the first of the two songs initially remixed.
+According to Goldberg in his 2019 Cobain biography Serving the Servant, Cobain was "euphoric" after hearing Litt's mix of "All Apologies", the first of the two songs initially remixed.

 Post-In Utero

 On November 18, 1993, Nirvana performed an acoustic version of "All Apologies" during their MTV Unplugged performance at Sony Music Studios in New York City.
 This version of the song featured Pat Smear on second guitar and Lori Goldston on cello.

-"All Apologies" was performed for the final time live at Nirvana's last concert, at Terminal Einz in Munich, Germany on March 1, 1994.
+"All Apologies" was performed for the final time live at Nirvana's last concert, at Terminal Eins in Munich, Germany on March 1, 1994.

 Composition

 Cobain dedicated "All Apologies" to his wife, Courtney Love, and their daughter, Frances Bean Cobain, during the band's appearance at the Reading Festival in Reading, England on August 30, 1992.
-"I like to think the song is for them," he told Michael Azerrad in the 1993 biography, Come As You Are: The Story of Nirvana, "but the words don't really fit in relation to us...the feeling does, but not the lyrics."
+"I like to think the song is for them," he told Michael Azerrad in the 1993 biography Come As You Are: The Story of Nirvana, "but the words don't really fit in relation to us...the feeling does, but not the lyrics."
 Cobain summarized the song's mood as "peaceful, happy, comfort – just happy happiness."

+In a 2023 Rolling Stone interview, Azerrad speculated that the lyric "aqua seafoam shame" may have been "a reference to being in a hospital, with all those bland aqua-seafoam-colored walls and [Cobain is] feeling shamed because he’s there for his drug habit.”